Mount Kailash: Pilgrimage

 Pilgrimage to the mountain increased in the 1930s but was affected later due to both China and the British Empire claiming the region.
 Religious pilgrimages to Mount Kailas and Manasarovar were permitted by China after its occupation of Tibet in 1950-51.
 While pilgrimage from India was guaranteed by the 1954 Sino-Indian Agreement, access was restricted after the subsequent 1959 Tibetan uprising and the borders were closed after the Sino-Indian War in 1962.
 After nearly two decades, pilgrimage from India was allowed in 1981 after an agreement between the governments of India and China.
 The pilgrimage was suspended for three years since 2020 due to the COVID-19 pandemic.
 The route was re-opened in 2023 with new regulations.

 Since the reopening of the pilgrimage route from India in 1981, the numbers of pilgrims going on the annual yatra has grown considerably.
 Before the closure in 2020, several thousand pilgrims from India were going to this pilgrimage every year.
 Since 2015, aspiring pilgrims from India were required to apply in advance to the Ministry of External Affairs and specific number of passes were issued to pilgrims by computerized random selection with preference given to first timers.
 In India, the pilgrimage is organized by the Government of India and is permitted between June and September.
 Pilgrims from India travel through two routes opened for the purpose with border crossings at Lipu Lekh pass in Uttarakhand and the Nathu La pass in Sikkim.
 Since 2020, a motorable road is available till the Lipu Lekh pass through the Indian side of the Mahakali valley, before crossing over to China.
 The Nathu La route was opened in 2015 and involves traveling to Gangtok before crossing the Nathu La pass into China.

-Since 2015, the pilgrimage from Nepal is commonly undertaken via the Humla district in northwestern Nepal, with a newer and more efficient route now available.
-The helicopter route from Nepalgunj to Simikot, and then to Hilsa near the Nepal-Tibet border, has become the shortest and most convenient option.
+Since 2015, the pilgrimage from Nepal is commonly undertaken via the Humla district in northwestern Nepal.
 The April 2015 Nepal Earthquake resulted in the closure of the border crossing at Tatopani-Zangmu.
 Pilgrims also pray to Mount Kailash from within Nepal where it is visible from the Lapcha La pass above the Limi valley on a clear day.
 Another route exists through the crossing at Rasuwa-Gyirong.
 Pilgrims could reach Lhasa by air before the journey to Lake Manasarovar or Darchen.